osrg/gobgp/docs/sources/policy.md

 A condition can have multiple values.
 For example, you can define a prefix condition that has 10.20.0.0/16, 10.30.3.0/24, and 10.30.4.0/24.
-You can specify how these values are used to decide whether the condition is true of false.
+You can specify how these values are used to decide whether the condition is true or false.
 In this case, you can specify either:

 - true if a route matches any of 10.20.0.0/16, 10.30.3.0/24, and 10.30.4.0/24.
 - true if a route matches none of 10.20.0.0/16, 10.30.3.0/24, and 10.30.4.0/24.

-The details will be explained in the following sessions.
-If you quickly check out what policy configuration looks like, skip the next sessions to go to the last session.
+The details will be explained in the following sections.
+If you quickly check out what policy configuration looks like, skip the next sections to go to the last section.

 ## The details of steps to define policies